solid-contrib/solid-tutorial-angular/chapter2.md

     $location.search('storageURI', $scope.storageURI);
 ```

-Changes the query string to the storage URI so that the clipboard can be bookmarked.
+Changes the query string to the storage URI so that the clipboard can be bookmarked, or shared.
+It is important on the web that URIs reflect the state of a given app.

 Putting this all together it should be possible to see a demo as follows:

   [Live Demo](http://melvincarvalho.github.io/clip/)